MalickReborn/Complete-_devsecops_gitops_CICD_project/README.md

 Installation

-Configurez la VM CI (Ubuntu 22.04 LTS, 4 vCPUs, 8 Go RAM, 50 Go SSD). / Set up the CI VM (Ubuntu 22.04 LTS, 4 vCPUs, 8 GB RAM, 50 GB SSD).
+Configure the CI VM (Ubuntu 22.04 LTS, 4 vCPUs, 8 Go RAM, 50 Go SSD). / Set up the CI VM (Ubuntu 22.04 LTS, 4 vCPUs, 8 GB RAM, 50 GB SSD).
+YOu can set a EC2 or any VM on any Cloud provider , but for this project i have set a local Vmware VM.

-Installez Git, Python 3.8+ / Install Git, Python 3.8+:
+Install Git, Python 3.8+ / Install Git, Python 3.8+:
 ``
 sudo apt update
 sudo apt install -y git